-$$\sqrt{f{bu}^{2} - f{bu}f{by} + f{by}^{2} + 3(f{d} + f{v})^{2}} \le \phi{f}R{b}R{h}F{yc}$$ Eq.
-(C6.11.8.1.1-1)

-f{bu} = longitudinal stress due to factored loads at the section under consideration calculated without consideration of longitudinal warping (ksi)

-f{by} = stress in the flange due to the factored loads caused by major-axis bending of the internal diaphragm over the bearing sole plate (ksi)

-f_d = shear stress in the flange caused by the internal diaphragm vertical shear due to factored loads (ksi)

-f_v = St. Venanat torsional shear stress in the flange due to factored loads (ksi)

-R_b = web load-shedding factor determined as specified in Article 6.10.1.10.2

-R_h = hybrid factor determined as specified in Article 6.10.1.10.1
+- f{bu} = factored longitudinal stress at the section under consideration calculated without consideration of longitudinal warping (ksi) - f{by} = factored stress in the flange caused by major-axis bending of the internal diaphragm over the bearing sole plate (ksi) - f_d = factored shear stress in the flange caused by the internal diaphragm vertical shear (ksi) - f_v = factored St. Venant torsional shear stress in the flange (ksi) - R_b = web load-shedding factor determined as specified in Article 6.10.1.10.2 - R_h = hybrid factor determined as specified in Article 6.10.1.10.1

 In this example, each tub girder is supported on two bearings at each support.
-Therefore, the bottom flange bending stresses due to major-axis bending of the diaphragm over the bearing sole plates are relatively small and are neglected in this example ($f{by} = 0.0 \text{ ksi}$).
+Therefore, the bottom flange bending stresses due to major-axis bending of the diaphragm over the bearing sole plates are relatively small and are neglected in this example ($f{by} = 0.0$ ksi).
 The effect of these forces in a tub section supported on a single bearing is likely to be more significant and should be considered.
-Per Article C6.11.8.1.1 an effective flange width of 6 times the thickness of the tub girder bottom flange may be considered effective with the internal diaphragm for computing the stress in the box flange (bottom flange in this tub girder) caused by major-axis bending of the internal diaphragm over the bearing sole plate.
+As specified in Article C6.11.8.1.1 an effective flange width of 6 times the thickness of the tub girder bottom flange may be considered effective with the internal diaphragm for computing the stress in the box flange (bottom flange in this tub girder) caused by major-axis bending of the internal diaphragm over the bearing sole plate.
 Furthermore, if an access hole is provided within the internal diaphragm, the hole should be considered in calculating the section properties of the effective diaphragm section.